tomasellis/agent_tools_test/README.md

 It's mindblowing what they have achieved.
 The agent chooses the tools on its own.
 And you can make as many as you want.

-- I have to handle error's still.
-Won't be doing it, but it's something to keep in mind.
+- ~~I have to handle error's still.
+Won't be doing it, but it's something to keep in mind.~~
+- _Narrator: he did do it._
 - The biggest issue I had was with Pydantic, which just tells you that it's working properly.
-As I coulnd't exactly get the hang of whatever Langchain's classes were asking for.
-That's why there's a messager parsing function, to keep everything in line with what the LLM expects.
+As I coulnd't exactly get the hang of what Langchain was asking for.
+That's why there's a messager parsing function, to keep everything in line with what Langchain expects.
 - Langchain's abstraction layer is amazing, you can just connect stuff and it works.
 I liked debugging looking at the agent's actions in the playground, and the playground is a great tool for developing.